-Moreover, a fourth place of 'category housing' is being added to the project with the first moving in scheduled for May 2012.
+During summer 2012 a new unit of communal housing was attached to the ACT-programme.
 The new housing unit consists of 18 small rowhouses -1 or $1\frac{1}{2}$ room each with own kitchen and bath.
-The place used to be a group home for mentally handicapped individuals.
-All interior of the houses has been rebuild.
-Based on the experiences from the existing group homes there will be no on-site staff, and no common rooms at this site and all support will be supplied from the ACT-team.
+The place used to house mentally handicapped individuals.
+All interior of the houses has been rebuilt.
+Based on the experiences from the existing group homes there is no on-site staff and all support will be supplied from the ACT-team.

-The support provided
+8. The support provided